isc-projects/stork/doc/dev/devel.rst

 It fetches the log files from the demo services and generates the performance charts.
 The report is opened in the default web browser.

-The collected metrics are limited up to 20 MB per container to prevent the excessive disk usage.
+The collected metrics are limited to 20 MB per container to prevent the excessive disk usage.
 The log files are rotated when the 10 MB limit is reached.
 It is enough to collect the metrics for several hours.